/ Docs

 mode pr-specific Only supported value: pr-specific — always fresh context per PR, never cached

-After auto-collection completes, the agent pauses and asks the user for any additional context that automated collection cannot capture:
+After auto-collection completes, the agent pauses and asks for instructions:

-If you provide a response, it is stored in the knowledge base under manual_context and flagged as ⚠️ IMPORTANT.
-All reviewer agents read this section before starting their analysis and align their findings against it.
-Type skip or press Enter without input to continue without adding context.
+These instructions are stored in the knowledge base under user_instructions and flagged as ⚠️ IMPORTANT.
+All reviewer agents read this section first and align their findings against it.
+The review_scope field controls which review workflows actually execute — skipped reviews do not produce output files.

 3.1 What the agent collects